colmeye/BS4-Form-Validation/README.md

   * An array containing strings of anything needed in the input
   * All items in the array are necessary

-### requireEmail(inputName, minLength, maxLength, illegalCharArray, necessaryCharArray);
+#### requireEmail(inputName, minLength, maxLength, illegalCharArray, necessaryCharArray);

+* Performs all operations that requireText() does
-* Operates exactly the same as requireText, but also ensures that the input matches the common email layout
+* Also ensures input matches common email layout
 * Arguments operate exactly the same as the requireText ones

-### registerPassword(inputName, minLength, maxLength, illegalCharArray, necessaryCharArray, passConfirmName);
+#### registerPassword(inputName, minLength, maxLength, illegalCharArray, necessaryCharArray, passConfirmName);

+* Performs all operations that requireText() does
+* Also requires input to contain a number and special character
+* passConfirmName (String)
+  * String containing the name of a "Confirm your password" input